apostrophecms/apostrophe-documentation/tutorials/getting-started/02-creating-your-first-project.md

 ## Generating a test project

-Now, install the `apostrophe-cli` tool, which makes bootstrapping a new project a breeze, and create your project.
+Next, install the `apostrophe-cli` tool, which makes bootstrapping a new project a breeze, and create your project.

 1. To install the `apostrophe-cli`, run the following command: